NarotGit/Movie-Genre-Prediction/README.md

 ### Firstly most of credit of this project goes to anujvyas(https://github.com/anujvyas) it was one of his project.
 As i was interested in doing it and worked on it with few changes.<br>
 ![Kaggle](https://img.shields.io/badge/Dataset-Kaggle-blue.svg) ![Python 3.7](https://img.shields.io/badge/Python-3.7-brightgreen.svg) ![Python 3.7](https://img.shields.io/badge/Library-NLTK%203.5-red)<br>
-• Dataset: Provided in repository
+• Dataset: Provided in repository.

 • This repository consists of files required to deploy a Movie genre predicton  ___ML Web app  and created with ___Flask___ on __Heroku__ platform